Introduction

 Shrimp has been enhanced with a language toggle in the top right-hand corner, which applies to both the terminology content and the application interface, including menus and links.
 To browse in your preferred language, you can use the language toggle to select “en” or “fr”.
 Please note that as the Shrimp browser is available globally, there may be additional languages added in the menu options.
 For example, “id” which represents the Indonesian language.
 This would not apply to Canadian terminology content which is available only in EN and FR.
 Please see our Shrimp User Guide for more details regarding this new feature.
 We appreciate your continued patience as we work to further improve this functionality.

 Yes, you can use the following API calls to determine the latest version for code systems, such as SNOMED CT and pCLOCD within the Postman Collection.
-For detailed instructions on how to access the Postman Collection, please refer to the following link: System-to-System Account Requisition Process:
+For detailed instructions on how to access the Postman Collection, please refer to the following link: System Account Requisition Process:

 - For SNOMED CT, please use the following: